inspektor-dev/inspektor/docs/docs/intro.md

 Inpektor helps you to enfore access control for all your data sources.

-In this tutorial, you'll be downloading and running the sample docker-compose setup and configure it to enforce access policy on postgres database for different user group.
+In this tutorial, you'll be downloading and getting familiar with basics of inspektor.

 ## Prerequisite
  - docker